Being Vegan, Vegan Being: Ted Rubin – The Difference Being Vegan Makes in Your Health is Undeniable. ~via @Inspira77394961 / InspirationalSouls.com

 Please share your favorite vegan recipe?

 My favorite vegan recipe is Beyond Meat Sausage, organic lentil pasta, with chopped red onion, chickpeas, broccoli, spinach, pumpkin and sunflower seeds, chia seeds and ground flax seed… and a bunch of garlic.
 Along with a kale and red cabbage salad topped with avocado.
+I also strongly recommend the prepared meal service Veestro, not only are their meals made with great ingredients and delicious, they will deliver to wherever you plan to be.
+I also highly recommend The Very Good Butchers products… amazing vegan products.

 Some encouraging words for new Vegans?